krieya/Deep-Learning-Models/Word_Inflection/README.md

 ## Credits

-This task and workflow is designed by my instructor [Miikka Silfverberg](https://mpsilfve.github.io/) of my Morphology class COLX 525 in UBC.
+This task and workflow is designed and mentored by my instructor [Miikka Silfverberg](https://mpsilfve.github.io/) of my Morphology class COLX 525 in UBC.